hashicorp/terraform-mcp-server/instructions/example-AGENTS.md

 - Use `#` for single and multi-line comments (not `//` or `/* */`)
 - Write self-documenting code; use comments only to clarify complexity
 - Add comments above resource blocks to explain non-obvious business logic
+- Use the workspace name and project name as tags, if applicable, to resources

 ## Local Values
 - Use local values sparingly to avoid making code harder to understand